Type of qualification

 Location

-All courses in the Master of Veterinary Medicine qualification are delivered by distance learning.
+Courses are delivered by distance learning.
 Contact workshops are held in Palmerston North, New Zealand.
-Attendance at these is strongly recommended but not compulsory (except for capstone courses 118851, 118852 and 118853).
+Attendance at these is strongly recommended.
+The contact workshops for the Capstone courses are compulsory and are delivered online.

 Courses and specialisations